222/2C Makola North, Makola 11640, Sri Lanka +94 710 993 555 94710993555 kumudud82@gmail.com

 Overview

-From April 1, 2025, freelancers and independent contractors in Sri Lanka are subject to updated income tax rules, particularly concerning foreign currency income.
+From April 1, 2025, freelancers and independent service providers in Sri Lanka are subject to updated income tax rules, particularly concerning foreign currency income.
 Whether you offer digital services, work remotely, or run a side business, understanding how the Inland Revenue Department (IRD) classifies your income is crucial for staying compliant.

 Freelancer vs. Employee – Know the Difference